medinadato/vagrant-magento2/README.md

 ## MySQL Remote access

 The box is already prepared to allow remote mysql access.
 To do so just use the command below from your host machine.
-> As per Vagrantfile, the currenty ip for this box is 100.0.0.40
+> As per Vagrantfile, the default IP for this box is 100.0.0.40

 ```bash
 $ mysql -hIP_TO_VAGRANT_BOX -uroot magento